DanielTockan/Crypto-Tracker/README.md

 Created use state to update each currency and get the rate

-Created logic based function to get correct offer and quote prices
+Created logic based function to get correct offer and quote prices -->

 ## Triumphs

-Successfully created a time seriess plot using external plotly kivrary
+- Successfully created a time seriess plot using external plotly library.

-My home page looks like a legitate stock index
+- The price data updated dynamically wuth the press of a button, similarly to how it does on poular websites.

 ## Obstacles Faced and Lessons

-Getting the individual coin page to style the way I like.
-Next time will use a framewoerk like bootstrap
+- I experienced major bugs when trying to access deeply nested data.
+Having conducted extensive research, I was able to solve this problem on my won.
+This improved my debugging skills as well as my ability to use more complex API's.

 Accessing deeply nested info